maize-genetics/phg_v2/docs/build_and_load.md

   [**"Align assemblies"**](#align-assemblies) section for further details_).
 * `-o` - Output directory for the VCF data.
+* `--metrics-file` - Name of the output file for the VCF metrics table if left blank, the table will be written to the output directory and will be named `VCFMetrics.tsv`.
+See the QC metrics documentation for details.
+* `--skip-metrics` - If this flag is set, QC metrics will not be calculated

 > [!WARNING]
 > The directory that you specify in the output (`-o`) section must